Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: Introduction

-Except for Lyapunov based techniques, several methods for computing/approximating the global attractor have been proposed.
+Except for Lyapunov based techniques, several other methods for computing/approximating the GA have been proposed.
 Some approximate the attractor by following trajectories for long but finite time $T \in [0,\infty)$ or using set oriented methods as in \cite{dellnitz2001algorithms}.
 Another approach motivated by a relaxation of the notion of Lyapunov functions was given in \cite{AlmostLyapunov}.
-There the authors showed that the weaker concept of Lyapunov function they use is still sufficient to envelope the attractor by positively invariant sets while at the same time SOS polynomials can be used.
-In order to make their method computationally tracktable -- via a SOS hierarchy of finite dimensional (convex) semidefinite programs (SDPs) -- the authors relaxed their problem at the cost of guaranteed convergence.
-Related to this approach is \cite{MilanCorbiAttractor} where the global attractor is characterized by an infinite dimensional linear programming problem (LP), also solved via a hierarchy of finite dimensional SDPs.
-In \cite{MilanCorbiAttractor} the authors showed convergence but the obtained sets lack the good property of being positively invariant.
-In this paper we merge both methods into one, maintaining both their advantages (using positively invariant sets and guaranteed convergence).
-We use that, for both, the basis is built by an infinite dimensional optimization problem.
-This similarity in nature can be well combined, results in an infinite dimensional LP and can be solved by sequence of finite dimensional SPDs.
+There the authors showed that the weaker concept of Lyapunov function they use is still sufficient to envelope the attractor by positively invariant sets while at the same time, SOS polynomials can be used.
+The objective function in the underlying optimization problem in \cite{AlmostLyapunov} is hard to evaluate and to make their method computationally tractable the authors relaxed their problem at the cost of guaranteed convergence.
+Related to this approach is \cite{MilanCorbiAttractor} where the GA is characterized by an infinite dimensional linear programming problem (LP), also solved via a hierarchy of finite dimensional SDPs.
+Due to the linearity of the cost function in the underlying LP in \cite{MilanCorbiAttractor} the computations are simple and the authors showed convergence towards the attractor but the obtained sets lack the good property of being positively invariant.
+In this paper we merge both methods into one, maintaining both their advantages -- the approximating sets are positively invariant, guaranteed to convergence, and easy to compute.